NVIDIA/aistore/docs/python_sdk.md

 **Raises**:

+- `ErrRoleNotFound` - If the role does not exist and missing_ok is False.
 - `aistore.sdk.errors.AISError` - All other types of errors with AIStore.
 - `requests.RequestException` - If the HTTP request fails.
-- `ValueError` - If the role does not exist.

 <a id="authn.token_manager.TokenManager"></a>